When to read this

 The rate used is the rate for the invoice date, not for the upload date.
 This is the convention most EU tax authorities expect.

-Concrete example: you receive an invoice dated 2026-03-15 (today's-date convention) in USD.
-You upload it on 2026-05-21 (today).
+Concrete example: you receive an invoice dated 2026-03-15 in USD and upload it two months later, on 2026-05-21.
 We use the EUR/USD rate from 2026-03-15, not from 2026-05-21.
 The conversion reflects what the invoice was worth at the time it was issued, not at the time you got around to uploading it.

 This means uploading an old invoice doesn't change historical books retroactively in a different way than uploading it at the time would have.
 Your book valuation is consistent.